 A person does not know from what one senses (observes).

 When a person perceives, internalizes, and constructs knowledge; that construction requires action on objects and ideas.
 For young children those actions occur as play.
 To know an object, requires the child explore it and act on it.
 Actions that physical manipulate their world and the object within it; to learn about them, their properties, and any changes from their interactions.
 Additionally they learn how to think.
 How to construct and use actions, operations, reason, logic and other thinking skills to develop their intelligences.

 Physical actions support concrete learning.
-During play, learners manipulate objects and are provided immediate consistent feedback to reinforce learning with and about physical objects discovered by sensory inputs.
-It is out there to discover, like the First Americans discovered America.
-Physical properties can be discovered.
+During play, learners manipulate objects and are provided immediate consistent feedback to reinforce learning with and about physical objects sensed through our sensory inputs.
+It is out there to learn about, it is exploring objects and their properties.
+Physical properties that make objects unique.
 Physical properties such as rocks: hard, smooth, rough, hot, cold, and irregular shape which is hard to change.
 Physical properties of Mom: she is soft, warm, comforting, provides food, and comes when I cry.

-Logic and mathematical knowledge is not discovered, it is invented.
-It does not exist before it is invented by the child.
+Logic and mathematical knowledge is not discovered, it is constructed.
+For the child it does not exist before it is constructed by the child.
 Numbers do not exist.
 They are invented, with the invention tied to the objects.
 Physical and logical knowledge is necessary to create the understanding of a number system.
 The idea that mom will come when I call.
 The idea that eight objects can be rearranged and still have a cardinality of eight.
-Both of these illustrates how the physical and logical-mathematical are tied together.
+Both of these illustrate how the physical and logical-mathematical are tied together.

 The physical knowledge of rocks can be discovered.
 They are separate objects that can be moved and maintain their shape, mass, color ... no matter in what position they are placed.
-Mathematical knowledge about them has to be invented.
-A number can be assigned to each object in a one-to-one correspondence and the final number assigned is eight no matter how the objects are moved (in one pocket or two) or which gets assigned which number.
+Mathematical knowledge about them has to be constructed.
+A number can be assigned to each object in a one-to-one correspondence and the final number assigned, is eight, no matter how the objects are moved (in one pocket or two) or which gets assigned which number.